-Attendance Policy: This course will be taught in person in Tome 120.
-Students are expected to attend all in-class meetings, which occur on Tuesdays and Thursdays from 9:00-10:30am EDT.
+Attendance Policy: This course will be taught in person.
+Students are expected to attend all in-class meetings.
 While I will not take formal attendance, it is important for you to attend the class meetings and take notes.
 If you will be unable to attend a class meeting for any health-related issues or other emergencies, please contact me beforehand so that arrangements can be made.